Nice to meet you.

 Offer to connect on LinkedIn or exchange business cards.
 Thank them for their time and the discussion and move along without a second thought.

-8. Follow up
+9. Follow up

-After the event is over, don’t let those connections fall wayside.
+After the event is over, don’t let those connections fall the wayside.
 Stay in contact with the people you networked with and recall the conversation you had.
 Refer to any notes you may have jotted down on the back of their business card.
 Explore how you can assist each other in accomplishing your goals and work on mutually beneficial solutions.

 Even after reaching these goals, stay in touch.
-These professional relationships may come in handy later on whether you know it or not.
+These professional relationships may come in handy later on, whether you know it or not.
 You both could learn from each other and grow in your career.

-9. Diversify your experiences
+10. Diversify your experiences

 When reflecting on the networking event, consider what you did well, what could have gone better, and how you plan to improve in the future.
 A great way to become better at networking is to explore various opportunities outside your normal circles.